 Your credit report plays an important role in your financial life.
-The report may contain loan repayment history, amount of credit cards owned, outstanding debt, court judgments, places or residence, health history (in some cases), and other personal information such as marital status, number of dependants, age, education, and places of employment .
+The report may contain loan repayment history, amount of credit cards owned, outstanding debt, court judgments, places of residence, health history (in some cases), and other personal information such as marital status, number of dependents, age, education, and places of employment.
 These reports are often used by lenders, insurers, employers, businesses, landlords, and voluntary non-profit organizations to assess one’s credit, health or behavioral worthiness and/or to set premiums or fees for services.

 Making sure it is accurate is vital for long-term financial health.
 Inaccurate or incomplete information on your report might block you from doing important things like getting a mortgage for a new home or buying a vehicle.

 Credit reporting agencies track your credit history and use it to determine your credit rating.
 You play an important role in ensuring your report is accurate and you should regularly check your report to safeguard against risks like identity theft.

 For information about your credit report, select from the options below:

 You have the right to review your files and to be told whether the information has been given to anyone.
 You also have the right to have the information contained in your credit report explained to you and to make copies of that information.
 A credit reporting agency is not allowed to require you to sign a waiver or release before you can see your file.